lczielinski/eggshel/README.md

 Use the flag `-j` or `--jobs` to set the maximum number of parallel jobs (default CPU count).

 ## Running benchmarks
-To run the benchmarks given in Section 6.3 of the paper, use the provided Makefile.
+**We recommend 16GB of memory to run the benchmarks.
+If you are having issues with benchmarks being killed, try passing in the -j flag to use fewer cores.** To run the benchmarks given in Section 6.3 of the paper, use the provided Makefile.
 Run
 ```
-make benchmarks
+make benchmarks TIMEOUT=300
 ```
 to run all the benchmarks with five minutes of timeout per program.
-Warning: this may take up to an hour to complete.
+**Warning: this may take a few hours to complete.**
 The results will be found in the `benchmarks` directory in the `.txt.results` files.
 Run
 ```
-make benchmarks-all
+make benchmarks TIMEOUT=3600
 ```
-to run the benchmarks with an hour of timeout.
-Warning: this may take several hours to complete.
+to achieve the full results.
 Run
 ```
 make clean
 ```